IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

-# Cognos Analytics and Watson Studio: Better together - Credit Risk Analysis Tutorial
+# Cognos Analytics and Watson Studio: Better together - Credit Risk Analysis

 This code pattern showcases the integration between Watson Studio and Cognos Analytics by guiding the user through an examination of credit risk related data.